remg427/misp42splunk/docs/mispsight.md

 ## custom command mispsight
 This custom command is a streaming command that applies to each event.
 It searches for the value of the field selected in the command.
-If there are matches, additional fields are added related to [MISP sightings](https://www.misp.software/2017/02/16/Sighting-The-Next-Level.html)
+If there are matches on MISP instance, additional fields are added related to [MISP sightings](https://www.misp.software/2017/02/16/Sighting-The-Next-Level.html)

 The command syntax is as follow: